MariamMohamedFawzy/Self-Driving-Cars-Nanodegree/projects/CarND-PID-Control-Project-master/README.md

 I used this approach as it oscillates alot in the first few frames if I use it in the calculation in the first frames.<br>
 The I parameter is selected such that the motion is smooth and averaged over the past values and the vehicle does not change its motion in a sudden way based on one unique value like when the vehicle moves from the bridge to the usual track.

+## Effects of P, I and D:
+* P is the propotional gain.
+The steering angle will be propotional to the cross-track error.
+As the error increases, the angle increases to get back to the ground truth value.
+Increasing the P value, will make the vehicle return to the ground truth faster.
+However, the vehicle reaches the ground tructh with an angle.
+Therefore, the vehicle overshoots.
+* D is the derivative gain.
+Increasing the derivative gain will decrease the change between subsequent moves.
+* I is the integral gain.
+This gain makes the vehicle take into consideration the past moves if a sudden move happens.
+It is something like smoothing or weighting technique to make the vehicle steady and note affected by sudden changes that will not be followed by similar ones.

 ## How to run the project:
 * run `./run.sh` from the command line
 * start the simulator and play the PID game